siefca/attribute-filters/README.md

 That's why you can make use of attribute filters without explicitly including the module, as long as your application relies on any popular ORM.

-If something will go wrong however or your application is somehow unusual, you can always include the AttributeFilters module manually in any of your models:
+However, if something would go wrong or your application is somehow unusual, you can always include the AttributeFilters module manually in any of your models:

 ```